Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-sysctl-parameters-on-nodes/guide.en-gb.md

                 - operator: "Exists" # Allow running on all nodes, including tainted ones
 ```

-And define the value of the sysctl key ```fs.inotify.max_user_watches``` based on your applications' needs.
+Define the value of the sysctl key `fs.inotify.max_user_watches` based on your applications' needs.

-The DaemonSet will set the sysctl parameter "fs.inotify.max_user_watches" with the value you provided in the DaemonSet configuration on all nodes deployed into your Kubernetes Cluster.
+The DaemonSet will set the sysctl parameter `fs.inotify.max_user_watches` with the value you provided in the DaemonSet configuration on all nodes deployed into your Kubernetes Cluster.

 > [!primary]
 >